[Dixielandjazz] Suit to preserve Jazz Funerals

 NEW ORLEANS, Nov.
 17 (UPI) -- The Louisiana branch of the ACLU has filed

 suit to preserve the New Orleans traditions of "second-line" dance

 processions and jazz funerals.

-The ACLU says both are in jeopardy of disappearing due to excessive
+The ACLU says both are in jeopardy of disappearing due to excessive fees and

 changes in permit rules for organizations that stage parades, The Los

 The city of New Orleans raised fees to a base of around $1,200 following the

 shooting death of one person and the wounding of several others during